top of page

 Prepare Ingredients and Cook:

-Dice all vegetables.
+With a sharp paring knife, dice all vegetables.
 You want nice relish-sized chunks.

 Combine all the ingredients in a large pot and cook at a simmer for 10 minutes.